Medicine Ball Mountain Climber

 - 1

-Start in a plank position with your hands on a medicine ball, body straight from head to heels.
+Start in a high plank position with your hands gripping a medicine ball placed on the floor directly under your chest.

 - 2